cnlien/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+  The DOM is 'Document Object Model' and is an API that renders valid HTML.

 2. What is an event?
+  An event is a way for the user to interact with the browser and can be triggered with the keyboard, mouse, tap, etc...

 3. What is an event listener?
+  An event listener is away for the DOM to know when to trigger a programmed event.
+They are attached to elements and trigger when the appropriate event is called.

 4. Why would we convert a NodeList into an Array?
+  They are array like but can't be manipulated with array methods.

 5. What is a component?
+  A component is a way to write code one time and reuse that code over and over throughout the page.
+They can be dynamic or static.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product